d180cf/tsumego.js/README.md

 - Martin Muller's Tsumego Explorer and [Fuego](https://github.com/svn2github/fuego) (the latter is actually a bot, not just a solver)
 - Erik van der Werf's [MIGOS](http://erikvanderwerf.tengen.nl/5x5/5x5solved.html)

 None of these are in JS, but some can be embedded in a website in a Java applet.
+Also, in theory, a C++ solver could be ported to JS with [Emcripten](https://en.wikipedia.org/wiki/Emscripten).